cmry/omesa/docs/example_modu.md

 ```

 Even though the experiment might have some classifier package as dependencies,
-as the deserialization step happens *after* selection we don't need to worry
+as the deserialization step happens *after* selection we do not need to worry
 about this and can load the vectorizer in isolation.
 Even better, using the
 database to store models (`save=('model', 'db')`) allows for partial *retrieval*
 of the modules so that the full file does need to be in memory.
 Like so: